 Riverfront: A 0.5-mile trail.
 Shared-use.
 The trail runs along the south side of the Verde River and is good for walking.
 Trail is accessed from either the south end of the Dead Horse Ranch State Park Bridge or from Riverfront Park.

 Equestrian Trails: Many of the Dead Horse Ranch trails are shared-use.
-There are 1 hour and a 2 hour guided trail rides available on the park.
+There are one-hour and two-hour guided trail rides available on the park.
 The rides take in the Verde River Greenway and provide scenic views of the lagoons, the Verde River and Dead Horse Ranch.